 A New York Times bestseller and enduring classic, All About Love is the acclaimed first volume in feminist icon bell hooks' "Love Song to the Nation" trilogy.
 All About Love reveals what causes a polarized society, and how to heal the divisions that cause suffering.
 Here is the truth about love, and inspiration to help us instill caring, compassion, and strength in our homes, schools, and workplaces.

 "The word 'love' is most often defined as a noun, yet we would all love better if we used it as a verb," writes bell hooks as she comes out fighting and on fire in All About Love.
-Here, at her most provocative and intensely personal, renowned scholar, cultural critic and feminist bell hooks offers a proactive new ethic for a society bereft with lovelessness--not the lack of romance, but the lack of care, compassion, and unity.
+Provocative and intensely personal, renowned scholar, cultural critic and feminist bell hooks offers a proactive new ethic for a society stricken with lovelessness--not the lack of romance, but the lack of care, compassion, and unity.
 People are divided, she declares, by society's failure to provide a model for learning to love.

-As bell hooks uses her incisive mind to explore the question "What is love?" her answers strike at both the mind and heart.
-Razing the cultural paradigm that the ideal love is infused with sex and desire, she provides a new path to love that is sacred, redemptive, and healing for individuals and for a nation.
-The Utne Reader declared bell hooks one of the "100 Visionaries Who Can Change Your Life."
-All About Love is a powerful, timely affirmation of just how profoundly her revelations can change hearts and minds for the better.
+In this landmark book, bell hooks explores the question "What is love?"
+Her answers strike at both the mind and heart.
+Disputing that the ideal love is infused with sex and desire, she provides a new path to love that is sacred, redemptive, and healing for individuals and for a nation.
+All About Love is a powerful, timely affirmation of just how profoundly love and community can change hearts and minds for the better.

-REVISED AND UPDATED * With a New Chapter on Trauma and Anxiety, a List of Resources, and More * 2023 Nautilus Book Award Winner * As Heard on Glennon Doyle's We Can Do Hard Things Podcast
+NEW YORK TIMES # 1 BESTSELLER * REVISED AND UPDATED * With a New Chapter on Trauma and Anxiety, a List of Resources, and More * 2023 Nautilus Book Award Winner * As Heard on Glennon Doyle's We Can Do Hard Things Podcast

 The cultural phenomenon that has helped heal millions of readers, this modern classic holds the key to understanding codependency and unlocking its hold on your life.